12/1/2015

 Postoperative Timing

 If adequate hemostasis is present, vitamin K antagonist therapy may begin 12 – 24 hours postoperatively.
-Patients receiving bridge therapy with therapeutic dosing, and who have undergone surgery with a high risk of bleeding, may re-start therapy 48 – 72 hours postoperatively.
+Patients receiving bridge therapy with therapeutic dosing and/or those who have undergone surgery with a high risk of bleeding, may re-start therapy 48 – 72 hours postoperatively.
 Bridging therapy is continued until the INR reaches a therapeutic range.

 Antiplatelet Therapy (aspirin, clopidogrel)

 Bridging therapy is typically not recommended for patients on antiplatelet agents.
 For patients using aspirin at high risk of a cardiovascular event, aspirin should be continued because the benefit outweighs the risk of bleeding.
-Patients at low risk should stop aspirin 7 – 10 days before surgery and re-start it with a similar schedule to the vitamin K antagonist recommendations.
-Clopidogrel should be stopped 5 – 7 days before surgery, and therapeutic dose re-started 12 – 24 hours postoperatively.
+Patients at low risk should stop aspirin seven to ten days before surgery and re-start it with a similar schedule to the vitamin K antagonist recommendations.
+Clopidogrel should be stopped five to seven days before surgery and therapeutic dosing should be re-started 12 – 24 hours postoperatively.

 Newer Agents

 Less is known about perioperative management for patents using target-specific anticoagulants such as rivaroxaban, apixaban, and dabigatran.
-Possible schemes include stopping therapy 5 days before surgery with bridging therapy, or stopping 1 – 5 days before without bridging therapy.
+Possible schemes include stopping therapy five days before surgery with bridging therapy, or stopping one to five days before without bridging therapy.
 Consultation with a hematologist, cardiologist, or primary care provider may be beneficial for managing these patients.

 Emergent Surgery